ordovice/batocera-switch/README.md

 This version integrates work from foclabroc, Batocera Nation, and uureel.
 It does not include the bios keys.

 Controller automapping is a constant work in progress.
 You can turn off automapping, but you can help improve the project by submitting your controller configs for inclusion in the mapping files.
-Not all controllers work with the modern Ryujinx.
+Not all controllers work with the modern Ryujinx, but autoconfiguration should not need any mapping file anymore.

 ## GET Support Here
 https://discord.gg/cuw5Xt7M7d